imi-ms/mdro-report/Readme.md

 The XML file for MRSA cases have to follow a specific scheme and additionally contain the following information:

 - Information about the PCR analysis of the germ with the Spa and cluster type.
-This will be attatched to the germ node.
+This will be attached to the germ node.
 ```xml
 <pcr-meta k="PatientID" v="5630133"/>
 <pcr-meta k="CaseID" v="99814764"/>